VincyJovitha01/BLENDED_LEARNING-Implementation-of-Customer-Segmentation-Using-K-Means-Clustering/README.md

-# BLENDED LEARNING
+# Ex:09 Implementation of Customer Segmentation Using K-Means Clustering
-# Implementation of Customer Segmentation Using K-Means Clustering
+### DATE:
 ## AIM:
 To implement customer segmentation using K-Means clustering on the Mall Customers dataset to group customers based on purchasing habits.